laravel/passport/UPGRADE.md

 PR: https://github.com/laravel/passport/pull/1734

-The underlying `league/oauth2-server` has been updated to v9.
+The underlying `league/oauth2-server` has been updated to v9 which added new return types and typehints to methods.
 We also encourage you to view the changes in their [changelog](https://github.com/thephpleague/oauth2-server/blob/master/CHANGELOG.md#900---released-2024-05-13).

 ## Upgrading To 12.0 From 11.x